Written by Robert Sheriff, MS, CIH, CSP and Henry P. Shotwell, Ph.D., CIH, Vice President

 Robbins, et. al., in Volume 15, Number 10 of the Applied Occupational and Environmental Hygiene Journal of 2000 also found that current literature “does not provide compelling evidence that exposure (to mycotoxins) at levels expected in most mold-contaminated indoor environments is likely to result in measurable health effects.”
 Although the authors caution that case reports can’t be used to determine causation for an environmental agent, they state that such reports can be useful to identify the need for further investigation.
 They then present several anecdotal reports of the development of symptoms after exposure to massive amounts of mold.
 The reports suggested mycotoxins as a cause of the symptoms.
 In all cases, the patients recovered rapidly once the exposure ended.

 So, what does all this mean?
 Lurid headlines warning of the extreme dangers of mycotoxins are probably right if you’re a Russian horse about to eat mold-contaminated grain.
-But if you’re a homeowner concerned about breathing mycotoxins or a worker in an office, all the evidence says you would have to have so much mycotoxin-producing mold in the air that it would look like a dust storm.
+But if you’re a homeowner or building occupant concerned about breathing mycotoxins or a worker in an office, all the evidence says you would have to have so much mycotoxin-producing mold in the air that it would look like a dust storm (maybe not even then!).
 And even then, you could expect to get nothing worse than flu-like symptoms which would go away after exposure is stopped.
 Mycotoxins are not likely to be a problem for you.
 At the most, individuals whose systems are already compromised due to illness (such as cancer) or taking autoimmune suppressors such as for a heart transplant may have a slightly increased risk of illness due to mycotoxins.

 For all the hype about “toxic molds” and mycotoxins there is little, if any, evidence that a homeowner, apartment dweller or office worker could suffer disease from inhalation of a mold that produces a mycotoxin.